 - 1. The member holds deferred benefits in the LGPS.
 They can be held with one or more administering authorities. - 2.
 The member must not have had a crystallisation event with any LGPS benefits (excluding additional voluntary contributions (AVCs), survivor benefits and pension credit benefits).
 In this instance, a crystallisation event is when LGPS benefits are in payment.
 A crystallisation event should not be confused with a benefit crystallisation event (BCE).
 For example, a transfer to a QROPS is a BCE but is not a crystallisation event. - 3.
 The member must no longer be building up benefits in the LGPS.
-They must have stopped building up those benefits and make an election to transfer, at least one year before normal pension age (NPA).NPA).
-For this purpose, NPA is the one attached to the most recently built up benefits where the member holds more than one deferred benefit.
-Equally, where the member holds benefits built up in both the final salary scheme and the CARE scheme, NPA is the one attached to the CARE scheme.
+They must have stopped building up those benefits and make an election to transfer, at least one year before normal pension age (NPA).
+For this purpose, NPA is the earliest NPA where the member holds more than one deferred benefit.
+For example, if the member held a deferred benefit with an NPA of 60 and a deferred benefit with an NPA of age 65, the NPA for this purpose is 60.
+Where the member holds a deferred benefit containing both final salary and CARE benefits, NPA is the one attached to the CARE scheme.